Causes at a glance

 Flea allergy dermatitis

 The most common cause of scabs on cats, caused by an allergic reaction to flea saliva.
-Multiple, small, hard and crusty scabs (miliary dermatitis) can develop on the cat’s back which have a grit-like feel and around the neck.
+Multiple, small, hard and crusty scabs (miliary dermatitis) can develop on the cat’s back which has a grit-like feel and around the neck.
 The skin is itchy, which causes the cat to scratch and damage the area.
 It is not uncommon for open wounds to develop on the neck as a result of self-inflicted trauma.

-Diligent flea control with a veterinary approved treatment.
+Diligent flea control with a veterinary-approved treatment.
 90% of the flea life cycle is off the cat, in the environment, it is important to treat the home as well as the cat.
 The most popular and effective flea treatments come in the form of topical (spot-on) products which are applied to the back of the cat’s neck.

 In addition to the above treatments, omega fatty acids, shampoos, antihistamines, and corticosteroids can provide symptomatic relief.